 An editorial calendar allows you to plan and see everything about your launch from a bird’s eye view.
 You can organize your launch copy through the pre-launch phase to the open-cart period to post-launch in one place.

 You can find content gaps and opportunities for collaboration and more sales right from your pre-launch stage because your content is laid out, planned, and tailored to cater to your audience’s needs at whatever stages they are in their buying journey.

-It can be overwhelming planning a launch — marketing, editorials, and messaging, that’s why I broke this down into a free launch worksheet that you can download and use right away
+It can be overwhelming planning a launch — marketing, editorials, and messaging, that’s why I put together this free Ready=to-Launch Worksheet to help you out.